intel/gardener-extension-cri-resmgr/README.md

 <img src="./doc/cri-resmeg.png" width="80%" height="80%">
 </a>

-#### Bug in kind local gardener Grafana operator Loki configuration
+##### Bug in kind local gardener Grafana operator Loki configuration

-Login and password are default - admin/admin
+For local kind-based setup, default login/password are admin/admin

-And there is a missing configuration in the HTTP header:
+But there is a missing configuration in the HTTP header:
 > X-Scope-OrgID:operator

+To fix it do the following:

 <a href="./doc/fix_grafana_loki.png">
 <img src="./doc/fix_grafana_loki.png" width="80%" height="80%">